nrkno/dotnetskolen/README_EN.md

 **Step 9 of 9** - [🔝 Go to top](#-school-of-net) [⬆ Previous step](#step-8---outlining-the-web-api)

-In [previous step](#step-8---outlining-the-web-api) we created an outline for the web API by adding a `ping` endpoint with an associated integration test.
-In this step, we will extend the web API with an endpoint to retrieve EPG.
-In addition, we will write integration tests to verify that the implementation of the web API is in accordance with our Open API documentation.
+In [previous step](#step-8---outlining-the-web-api) we created an outline for the web API by adding a `ping` endpoint with a corresponding integration test.
+In this step, we will extend the web API with an endpoint to retrieve an EPG.
+In addition, we will write integration tests to verify that the implementation of the web API adheres to our Open API documentation.
 We use a test-driven approach by writing an integration test that fails, and then making changes to the API so that the test passes.
 We continue in this way until we have fully implemented our API.

 #### Test 1 - Verify that the endpoint exists

-In the first integration test, we will send a request to our API that retrieves the EPG for today, and validate that we get a 200 OK back.
+In the first integration test, we will send a request to our API that retrieves the EPG for today, and validate that we get a 200 OK response back.
 Start by adding the following "open" statement before `open System.Net.Http` in the `Tests.fs` file in the integration test project.

 ```f#
 open System